jcpowermac/hanlon-wiki/Occam-API-Overview.md

-This guide is intended to be a quickstart for using the Occam REST API.
-This is not meant to be a comprehensive guide as Occam is still in beta and API elements may change.
+This guide is intended to be a quickstart for using the Hanlon REST API.
+This is not meant to be a comprehensive guide as Hanlon is still in beta and API elements may change.

-## Occam API & REST
+## Hanlon API & REST

-Occam provides the ability to expose a [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer) API through each Slice.
-Many of the existing Slices provide API access for controlling Occam and its objects.
+Hanlon provides the ability to expose a [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer) API through each Slice.
+Many of the existing Slices provide API access for controlling Hanlon and its objects.

-Occam uses JSON to represent objects rather than XML.
+Hanlon uses JSON to represent objects rather than XML.
 At this time XML is not supported.

 ## HTTP Commands

 In REST-style API interfaces: HTTP commands determine the actions performed.
-Occam API follows this standard with the following commands:
+Hanlon API follows this standard with the following commands:

 1. GET -  Retrieves an object or set of objects
 1. POST - Creates an object or performs a command call